AstarNetwork/astar-docs/docs/wasm/sc-dev/basic-contract.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

 # Basic Contract

-## Using `cargo-contracts`

-Using cargo-contract will create a new folder with the basic code of [Flipper] contract.

-Run the command `cargo contract new my_contract`.

-## Manual Mode

-Each contract should be in its own crate.
+Each contract should be in its **own crate**.
 In a folder create two files:

 - Cargo.toml: The manifest
 - lib.rs: The default library file